-We have now finalised our plans, in line with Government guidance, to ensure the re-opening of our schools can happen as smoothly as possible.
+We continue to review and update our plans, in line with Government guidance, to ensure the safe provision of education within our schools.

-Implementing measures to create a safe environment within schools remains a central focus of the guidance but it is clear that many of the existing measures we have grown used to this term will change significantly in response to the decreased prevalence of Coronavirus.
+Implementing measures to create a safe environment within schools remains a central focus of the guidance.
+The majority of the measures are already in place but subject to continuous review.

-To summarise the Government’s plans, please note the following information, which we have split into sections (click on the section you wish to read to expand the information):
+Please see the following sections for additional information (click on the section you wish to read to expand the information):